-Steps to Conduct Team Assessment
+Steps to Conduct a Team Assessment

-Step-1: Build an Assessment
+Step 1: Build an Assessment

-The first step in the process is creating an online assessment or test either with a team assessment tool or a test generator that helps you assess:
+The first step in the process is creating an online assessment or test, either with a team assessment tool or a test generator that helps you assess:

 - Your team’s efficiency